paduagroup/clandpol/README.md

     python scaleLJ.py -f fragment.ff -a alpha.ff -i fragment.inp -ip pair-p.lmp -op pair-p-sc.lmp

 The script performs modification of Lennard-Jones interaction between atoms of the fragments.
 To prevent double counting of the induction effects, which are included implicitly in the empirical LJ potential, the epsilon value should be scaled.
 By default, the scaling factor is predicted by this script on the basis of simple properties.
 It can also be obtained through quantum chemistry calculation, via Symmetry-Adapted Perturbation Theory (SAPT), which can be invoked with the `-q` option.
 Scaling of the sigma value allows adjustment of the density of the system (if necessary), and can be enabled using the `-s` option which has a default value of 0.985.

+    python scaleLJ.py [...] -s                   - scale all fragments' sigma by 0.985
+    python scaleLJ.py [...] -s 0.9               - scale all fragments' sigma by a user-defined value python scaleLJ.py [...] -s c2c1im [...]      - scale the specified fragments' sigma by 0.985
+    python scaleLJ.py [...] -s 0.9 c2c1im [...]  - scale the specified fragments' sigma by a user-defined value

 The script requires several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`), and the `pair-p.lmp` file.